ankitjha2603/zoom-image/readme.md

 ## Usage

+## Usage

 Once you open the web page, you will see an image with a magnifying glass overlay.
 Use your cursor to control the magnifying glass and hover over the image to see the magnified part.

+Additionally, you can use the following keyboard shortcuts for zooming:

+- Press `Ctrl +` to zoom in.
+- Press `Ctrl -` to zoom out.

-Please note that this website is designed for desktop or tablet devices only.
+Please note that this website is optimized for desktop or tablet devices.
 Accessing it on mobile devices may not provide the optimal experience.